-The 2001 RMP projects were incorporated into the Santa Ana River Watershed Water Quality Control (Basin) Plan in Regional Board Resolution R8-2004-000142 as part of the salt and nutrient management plan for the Chino Basin.
-The Water Board subsequently included "completion" and "operation" of the storm water recharge projects into the recycling permits issued to the IEUA and Watermaster, which were issued in Water Board Resolutions R8-2005-0033, R8-2007-0039, and R8-2009-0057.
-The TDS and nitrogen concentration limits in the http://www.waterboards.ca.gov/santaana/board decisions/adopted orders/orders/2005/05 033 wdr ieua cb http://www.waterboards.ca.gov/santaana/water issues/programs/basin plan/index.shtml
+The 2001 RMP projects were incorporated into the Santa Ana River Watershed Water Quality Control (Basin) Plan in Regional Board Resolution R8-2004-000146 as part of the salt and nutrient management plan for the Chino Basin.
+The Water Board subsequently included "completion" and "operation" of the storm water recharge projects into the recycling permits issued to the IEUA and Watermaster, which were issued in Water Board Resolutions R8-2005-0033, R8-2007-0039, and R8-2009-0057.47 The TDS and nitrogen concentration limits in the recycling permit are dependent on increasing storm water recharge pursuant to the OBMP and the 2001 RMP.
+The IEUA and Watermaster are fully compliant with the permit requirements.